 What is the cheapest way to transfer money to New Zealand?

-When you are looking to transfer money to New Zealand it's important that you calculate the total cost of your Malaysian Ringgit to New Zealand Dollar transfer.
-You'll want to pay attention to both the upfront fee the provider shows you as well as the MYR/NZD exchange rate.
+You'll want to pay attention to both the upfront fee the provider shows you as well as the Malaysian Ringgit/New Zealand Dollar exchange rate.

-Often providers will claim to have low, or even no fees, but in reality they're hidden within the exchange rate.
-Right now, the MYR/NZD interbank rate is 0.3591.
+Often providers will claim to be a cheap global money transfer provider, with low, or even no fees, but in reality they're hidden within the exchange rate.
+Right now, Malaysian Ringgit/New Zealand Dollar interbank rate is 0.35512.
 Whenever you compare fees for transferring money to New Zealand, it can pay off to look at the exchange rate they offer.

 For example, most traditional banks add a hidden markup to the exchange rate they offer you.
-If 1 MYR is 0.3591 NZD, your bank can add a 3% exchange rate markup and give you a rate of 1 MYR = 0.3699 NZD.
-Depending on how you set up your transfer this could mean that it would cost you more or your recipient could receive less.
+If 1 MYR is 0.35512 NZD, your bank can add a 3% exchange rate markup and give you a rate of RM 1 = 0.36577 $

 What is the fastest way to transfer money to New Zealand?